publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schII/ptA/m__us_usc_t2_s1311.md

 >         “(4)  __Definition of instrumentalities__  __.—__

->         For purposes of this section, instrumentalities of the Congress include the following: the Architect of the Capitol, the Congressional Budget Office, the Government Accountability Office, the Government Printing Office, the Office of Technology Assessment, and the United States Botanic Garden.
+>         For purposes of this section, instrumentalities of the Congress include the following: the Architect of the Capitol, the Congressional Budget Office, the Government Accountability Office, the Government Publishing Office, the Office of Technology Assessment, and the United States Botanic Garden.

 >         “(5)  __Construction__  __.—__